hyperledger-cacti/cacti/samples/corda/corda-simple-application/README.md

 ## Asset Transfer
 ### Transfer or recover token (Corda fungible house-token) assets

+This assumes that the `ledger initialization` was already carried out.
+The `save-cert` command during ledger initialization fetches the certificate of the parties in base64 format and stores in the folder `clients/src/main/resources/config/credentials/remoteNetworkUsers` with filename `Corda_Network_UsersAndCerts.json` and `Corda_Network2_UsersAndCerts.json` corresponding to `Corda_Network` and `Corda_Network2` respectively.
+These files are referred during pledge to fetch the certificate of the recipient of the transferred asset, and during claim to fetch the certificate of the pledger of the asset. *This is because, asset transfer doesn't require both the parties being members of neither in the export nor in the import network.
+It's just sufficient that pledger is part of the asset export network and claimer is part of the asset import network*.

 Assuming that the corDapp `fungible-house-token` has been deployed in two Corda networks `Corda_Network` and `Corda_Network2`, below are the steps to transfer tokens owned by `PartyA` (`CORDA_PORT=10006`) in `Corda_Network` to `PartyB` (`CORDA_PORT=30009`) in the other network `Corda_Network2`.
 - Navigate to `samples/corda/corda-simple-application` folder.
 - Create a `network-id` for each Corda network.
 This is a network state, and will be available in the vault of all the parties which are members of the network (if required, run the command `./clients/build/install/clients/bin/clients util get-party-name` with `CORDA_PORT=10006`, or `CORDA_PORT=10009`, or `CORDA_PORT=30006`, or `CORDA_PORT=30009` to fetch the name of the parties, `PartyA` of `Corda_Network`, `PartyB` of `Corda_Network`, `PartyB` of `Corda_Network`, or `PartyA` of `Corda_Network2`, or `PartyB` of `Corda_Network2` respectively).